integralfx/MemTestHelper/README.md

 ## Settings
 ### RAM to test
 Exactly as its name implies.
 This number will be divided by the number of threads and then input in each HCI MemTest instance.
 Clicking on it will automatically input the amount of free RAM your computer has.
+If left empty, amount of free RAM will be automatically entered when clicking run.

 ### Number of threads
 How many HCI MemTest instances to run and hence the amount of CPU threads to use.